Help Center

 "Enforce SSO" Configuration

-• When Enabled - IDP authentication must occur before opening web page to end-user, if IDP token is not recognized then the end-user will be redirected to their IDP login page.
+• Enabled: IDP authentication must occur before opening web pages to users, if the IDP token is not recognized then the user will be redirected to their IDP login page.

-• Each time the end-user fails to authenticate to the IDP due to reasons such as, IDP was down, customer forgot credentials, or end-user was not assigned to the IDP's app, SSO will be disabled for 1 hour and the User Identifier will be automatically downscaled to "WalkMe ID" method as fallback or WalkMe will not load, depending on the customer's configuration.
+• Each time the user fails to authenticate to the IDP for reasons such as, IDP was down, invalid credentials provided, or user was not assigned to the IDP's app, SSO will be disabled for 1 hour and the User Identifier will be automatically downscaled to "WalkMe ID" method as fallback or WalkMe will not load, depending on configuration.

-• After 1 hour - if IDP token is still not recognized then the end-user will be redirected again to their IDP login page, otherwise, login to the IDP will not be needed.
-It is important to make sure this is absolutely clear to the customer.
-Otherwise, DO NOT enable this option.
+• After 1 hour has passed, if the IDP token is still not recognized then the user will be redirected again to their IDP login page, otherwise, login to the IDP will not be needed.

-• When Disabled - IDP authentication is attempted upon page load, but if there is no active token for IDP then the end-user won't be redirected to IDP.
-The User Identifier will be downscaled automatically to "WalkMe ID" method or WalkMe will not load, depending on the customer's configuration.
+• Disabled: IDP authentication is attempted upon page load, but if there is no active token for IDP then the user won't be redirected to IDP.
+The User Identifier will be downscaled automatically to "WalkMe ID" method or WalkMe will not load, depending on configuration.

 Limitations

-• User should have Admin permissions for Admin Center
+• Users should have Admin permissions for the Admin Center

 • IDP must be configured on the required system